-The UMass Lowell Award for Graduate Teaching is designed to honor contributions faculty make to graduate-level instruction.
-Our university recognizes the distinctive qualities that guide excellence when working with master's and doctoral students.
+The UMass Lowell (UML) Award for Excellence in Graduate Teaching is designed to honor contributions faculty make to graduate-level instruction.
+The university recognizes the distinctive qualities that guide excellence when working with master's and doctoral students.
 Graduate education involves teaching the next generation of researchers, practitioners, and professionals to reach advanced levels of skill, knowledge, understanding, appreciation, and expression.
 Exemplary faculty performance in graduate education varies from program to program including, but not limited to, practical, theoretical, and professional fields that exist across our campus.

 - The nominee must be a full-time faculty member at UMass Lowell and currently in a tenure, teaching, or clinical-track position.

 - Previous nominees are eligible, and it is hoped that they will be nominated again.